Graduate School Scholarship

 About the Scholarship:

 The Jeanine Spain Endowed Nursing Scholarship was established by Jeanine Spain in 2015.
 Jeanine is a graduate of the Methodist School of Nursing diamond jubilee class in 1975.
-Jeanine began her nursing career at Methodist Hospital (UnityPoint Health) as a bedside nurse on 4 Hamilton which was a 54-bed med-surg unit.
+Jeanine began her nursing career at Methodist Hospital as a bedside nurse on 4 Hamilton which was a 54-bed med-surg unit.

 Jeanine's nursing career was predominately in critical care which was her passion and opened the door to many different roles.
-Opportunities to expand into different roles such as charge nurse, manager, director of nursing and other departments within the hospital to her current role as Chief Nursing Officer for UnityPoint Health Peoria.
+Opportunities to expand into different roles such as charge nurse, manager, director of nursing and other departments within the hospital to her current role as Chief Nursing Officer for Carle Health Peoria.

 Methodist has been generous to Jeanine, assisting her to achieve her educational advancement from a BSN to a master's degree.
-These milestones were achieved because of the commitment UnityPoint Health makes to their employees to assist them in achieving their goals.
+These milestones were achieved because of the commitment Carle Health makes to their employees to assist them in achieving their goals.

 Jeanine wants to assist by giving back to an individual who is pursuing their nursing dream.
 This individual must be entering their third year at Methodist College and meet the above criteria to be eligible for the Jeanine Spain Scholarship.